Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Linearized Versions of the Lagrangian Densities: Auxiliary Fields and CF-Type Restrictions

-Finally, in the next section, we shall take only the simplest choices of signs for the (pseudo-) scalar fields within the framework of BRST formalism where the Lagrangian density ${\cal L}_{(b_{1})}$ will be generalized to incorporate into them the Faddeev-Popov ghost terms.
+Under the above discrete duality symmetry transformations, the coupled Lagrangian densities ${\cal L}_{(b_{1})}$ and ${\cal L}_{(b_{2})}$ are found to remain invariant {\it even} with the {\it fixed} choice of signs for the (pseudo-)scalar fields $\tilde\phi$ and $\phi$.
+Finally, in the next section, we shall take only the simplest choices of the signs for the (pseudo-)scalar fields within the framework of BRST formalism where the Lagrangian density ${\cal L}_{(b_{1})}$ will be generalized to incorporate into it the Faddeev-Popov ghost terms by following the standard technique [12, 18, 21].